CATALYSTS FOR CHANGE

 Local high school students participating in UCI’s new Diversity, Inclusion and Racial

 Healing Ambassador Program are countering stereotypes

 As news of race-based protests and violence in Charlottesville, Virginia, began to unfold in August 2017, the country watched in horror as another act of hate claimed the life of Heather Heyer.
-For Gerald Solomon, it was a tipping point.

-“Youth have significant influence within and beyond their peer groups,” Solomon says.
+“Youth have significant influence within and beyond their peer groups,” she says.
 “By showing them how to counter actions and messages that perpetuate hate, we can alter belief systems that will last through adulthood.
 It’s truly remarkable to watch students make such a difference at the local level that can, ultimately, change the world.” •